 Oil and petroleum products - a statistical overview

-In 2016 the top oil producers in the EU were the United Kingdom followed by Denmark, Romania and Italy.
+In 2017, the top oil producers in the EU were the United Kingdom followed by Denmark, Italy and Romania.

 For decades, crude oil and petroleum products have had the largest share in gross inland energy consumption in the EU-28.
 Despite decreasing production and consumption in the EU in recent years, crude oil and its derived products remain the largest contributors to energy consumption.